ant-design/ant-design-web3/packages/web3/src/wagmi/index.md

 ## Support switch chains

-We have built-in `Mainnet` and `Goerli`, and the remaining chains need to configure `chains` to import related resources to support.
+We have built-in `Mainnet`, and the remaining chains need to configure `chains` to import related resources to support.
 The import method is similar to the wallet.

 <code src="./demos/chains.tsx"></code>